eloquent/phony/doc/index.md

 See [Verifying cardinality with spies] and [Verifying cardinality with calls] for a full list or cardinality modifiers.

+#### Traversable verification caveats

+##### Repeated iteration of traversable spies

+Events are only recorded the first time a traversable spy is iterated over.
+If the underlying value is an array, or is iterated with an iterator that supports [rewind()], subsequent iterations will behave as expected, but no events will be recorded.

+This has no relevance for [generator spies], as generators cannot be rewound.

+##### Spying on traversables that implement array-like interfaces

+It's quite common for traversable objects to also implement [ArrayAccess] and [Countable].
+Traversable spies *always* implement these interfaces, which may be incompatible with code that checks for these interfaces at run time.

+If the underlying traversable object implements [ArrayAccess] and/or [Countable], *Phony* will pass relevant calls through to the underlying implementation.
+If these interfaces are *not* implemented, then the behavior of calls to [ArrayAccess] and/or [Countable] is undefined, but will most likely result in an error.

 ### Order verification